Installation from binary

 Configuration

-$ forgejo-runner generate-config > /home/runner/config.yml
+forgejo-runner generate-config > /home/runner/runner-config.yml

 NOTE: Forgejo Runner requires the configuration file to be explicitly specified with the -c command-line option.
 There is no default configuration file location.